Best 5 Day Tokyo Itinerary (Cultural + Nature + Night Views)

 Akihabara

-While in Akihabara, explore themed cafes and visit Akihabara Radio Kaikan, a multi-story building filled with shops offering everything from electronics to anime merchandise.
+While in Akihabara, you can explore themed cafes and visit Akihabara Radio Kaikan, a multi-story building filled with shops with everything from electronics to anime merch.

 Ginza